GorillaInTheStack/monkey-sec-blog/content/posts/cryptograpy/ecdsa-nonce-reuse/index.md

 is coming from her.

 The actual impact of this problem depends on what protocol this algorithm is used in.
-List explore some:
+Let's explore some:

 - If Alice is signing her bitcoin transactions with this key, attacker can steal her money.
 - If Alice is signing her firmware with this key in order to combat piracy, the pirates will sign their stuff too now.